-Vanessa is an ex-Commissioned Officer with the Royal Air Force who has worked in many sectors but most recently in business management roles for not for profits and a School Business Manager/Bursar before joining WellChild in 2011.
+Vanessa is an ex-commissioned officer with the Royal Air Force who has worked in many sectors but most recently in business management roles for not for profits and as a School Business Manager/Bursar before joining WellChild in 2011 as Director of Operations.
 Formal training has included the Institute of Legal Executives, National College for School Leadership and the Institute of Administrative Management.
-Vanessa works across the organisation and manages the operational and support services activities including HR, business processes, finance, IT, Health & Safety, Data Protection and front of house to ensure that WellChild runs smoothly, efficiently and effectively.
+Working across the organisation, Vanessa moved to the Director of HR & Legal role in April 2019 and is responsible for the provision of human resources services, policies and programmes as well as legal services.
 Vanessa is also Company Secretary of WellChild.

 Matt James, Director of Communications & Engagement

 Matt joined WellChild in 2015 following over ten years marketing in the technology industry.
-Prior to joining WellChild, Matt co-founded Eccomplished, a consultancy advising early-stage retail technology companies on marketing, growth and fundraising strategy.
+Prior to joining WellChild, Matt co-founded Eccomplished, a consultancy advising early-stage retail technology companies on marketing, growth and fundraising.
 Matt was previously responsible for UK demand generation at MessageLabs (now part of Symantec) and ran marketing across Eastern Europe, the Mediterranean and Africa for Websense.
 Matt leads the communications and engagement teams at WellChild, ensuring that the charity continues to punch above its weight in getting the issues faced by thousands of families across the UK firmly in the public eye.
-Matt has an MBA from Cardiff Business School and has a keen interest in the transformative potential of digital technology in the non-profit sector.
-Follow Matt on Twitter: @mattjames00
+Matt has an MBA from Cardiff Business School and is a Fellow of the Royal Society of Arts (FRSA).
+He has a keen interest in the transformative potential of digital technology in the non-profit sector.

 Meet our board of trustees